This site is produced by the National Native Title Tribunal. It aims to provide comprehensive information about the Tribunal and its services.

 - Plug-in requirement - how to install optional plug-ins to access some features of this website.

-This website is optimised for viewing in Internet Explorer 7.0 and above at a resolution of 800 x 600 pixels on computers running Microsoft Windows.
+This website is optimised for viewing at a resolution of 1024 x 768 pixels or higher.

-You can make the text larger or smaller on this site, or on any website you visit by either selecting the Text-resize style sheet controls or by changing the settings on your computer.
+You can make the text larger or smaller on this site, or on any website you visit by changing your browser settings.

 Using a speech reader with PDF files